Windhoek, Etosha National Park, Damaraland, Swakopmund, Sossusvlei

 After breakfast on your last morning, depart Swakopmund by light aircraft and fly south to Sossusvlei.
 The landscape passing below you is one of indescribable beauty and grandeur: huge rocky mountains in every color imaginable, ancient valleys and watercourses, and to the west, the sinuous, rolling shapes of the Namib dunes marching towards the sea.

-Your guide meets you at the airstrip and takes you on the short drive through the private Kulala Wilderness Reserve to Little Kulala Lodge.
+Your guide meets you at the airstrip and takes you on the short drive through the private Kulala Wilderness Reserve to your next safari lodge.
 Using the surrounding desert as an inspiration, the lodge blends into the environment perfectly.
 A thatched main building is reminiscent of acacia trees and weavers’ nests, and the adobe style walls of the guest units make them seem a part of the landscape.

 Your climate-controlled suite has huge windows facing out over a landscape of gnarled trees, gravel plains and rearing mountains in the distance- a vision of stark, haunting beauty.
 The private front deck features a plunge pool, and the roof has an open-air sleeping platform, perfect to take in the dazzling array of stars at night.